Acott History, Family Crest & Coats of Arms

 The surname Acott was first found in "Covert or Couert, Normandy, [who] held by the service of 1 fee of the barony or Braiose [Briouze]."
 William de Braose (Briouze), First Lord of Bramber (died c.
 1096) was granted extensive lands in Sussex by William the Conqueror.
 Accordingly, the Acott family held lands from him in Sussex.
 In 1107, William de Cuvert witnessed the foundation charter of Barnstaple and years later William Guvert (Cuvert) held a fee of ancient enfeoffment from William de Courcy in Somerset.

-Important Dates for the Acott family
+Early History of the Acott family

 Acott Spelling Variations

 Acott has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Acott family (pre 1700)

 Distinguished members of the family include Richard Curteys (1532?-1582), Bishop of Chichester, a native of Lincolnshire.
 "He received his academical education at St. John's College, Cambridge, where he was elected to a scholarship on the...

 Another 34 words (2 lines of text) are included under the topic Early Acott Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Acott family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.